andrewflbarnes/advent-of-code-2020/10/README.md

 ### Tasks

-1. Order the adapaters so they can all be plugged in in a row between the source and the device.
-Calculate the product of the number of 1 jolt increments and 3 jolt increments.
+1. Order the adapters so they can all be plugged in in a row between the source and the device.
+Calculate the product of the number of 1 jolt increments and 3 jolt increments
-2. ???
+2. As adapters accept up to 3 jolts lower how many valid combinations of adapters are there (given that not all adapaters which have a 1 jolt increment are required)

 ### Solutions

-##### 1
+##### 1 and 2

+Single solution provided:
 ```bash
 rustc solution.rs
 ./solution input